tytydraco/yessleep/out/Something_is_changing_people_into_something_new_and_I_think_Im_next.md

-I won’t be me for much longer.

-The last person I heard say these words became something more than a man, but much less than human.
-I don’t want to end up like him, and I want people to know what I found before I’m gone.

 It's watching me as I type this.
 The thick whiskers on its eyeless face don't twitch like they should.
 It is sitting perfectly still near my keyboard.
 By the horrible smell, I can tell it's been dead for some time.
 A camera that has been shoved into its tiny skull blinks with a tiny hint of red light.

 It knows that I know.
 Better if I play along for now.
 I don't know how long it will allow me to continue.